 a shipping clerk at a candy company.
 It is

 known that his mother passed away in 1940.

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-They were kept at Camp Polk after the maneuvers without being given a reason.
-According to members of the battalion, General George Patton told them the news that they were going overseas.
+They were kept at Camp Polk, after the maneuvers, without being given a reason why.
+According to members of the battalion, General George Patton had picked the battalion to go overseas.
 Men too old to go overseas were released from federal service and replacements for these men came from the 753rd Tank Battalion.

 As a member of HQ Company, George remained in the bivouac of the battalion.
 After the attack, the tankers saw the carnage done during the attack.
 The Japanese had effectively destroyed the Army Air Corps.
 The tankers would spend the next four months attempting to slow the Japanese conquest of the Philippines.

 B and C